ember-decorators/ember-decorators/packages/-ember-decorators/tests/dummy/app/pods/docs/class-fields/template.md

 Note that class initializers are run in order, and can refer to the instance of the class via `this`.
 This is how the initializer for `someClass` is able to refer to `this.someObject` to get the initialized value (any empty object).
+This pattern should be used cautiously, as it may not be immediately obvious what is happening to users who are unfamiliar with class.

 The behavior of initializers can also be used very effectively for binding functions to the instance, something that is commonly needed for things like